MDmubarak786/Coders-Point/README.md

 🟢 using this app you can easily study and understand without any disturbances and offline.

-🟢 We added example like coding and also suntax of the program for understanding purposes.
+🟢 We added example like coding and also syntax of the program for understanding purposes.

 🟢 In Back AppBar I added About page I am added some social network account links in that page.